 Qualified applicants must currently be a registered dietitian (or other healthcare professional) and/or enrolled in a health professions major at the graduate level.

 In addition, to be considered for admission into KU's Dietetics and Integrative Medicine graduate certificate program, all students must meet the following requirements:

 A bachelor’s degree is required for admission.
 The degree may be in any field but must have included specific prerequisite courses in medical nutrition therapy and genetics.
 Degrees earned outside the United States must be evaluated for equivalency.

 Graduate Record Examination Score

-An official score on the Graduate Record Examination General Test is required and official results must be sent directly to our office.
+For applicants without a graduate degree, an official score on the Graduate Record Examination General Test is required and official results must be sent directly to KU.
 For GRE information, visit www.gre.org.

 Grade Point Average

 A cumulative undergraduate grade-point average of 3.0 on a 4.0 scale for college course work is required for admission.